ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

     post_at: tomorrow.getTime() / 1000
 ```

 Ah ha, I had a new error message now (see below); one that gave me more details and information than before.
-Based on the new error message `time_in_past`; that was an indicator for me that I was on the right track or in the ball park.
+Based on the new error message `time_in_past`, this was an indicator for me that I was on the right track, or at least in the ball park.

 `Error: An API error occurred: time_in_past`